catchorg/Catch2/docs/migrate-v2-to-v3.md

 should also expect that the compilation times will be worse if you use this option._

+After migration, prefer listing the modular headers each test needs in documentation and examples ([#2519](https://github.com/catchorg/Catch2/issues/2519)).

 ## How to migrate projects from v2 to v3